tmjpedro/tutorial-webdriverio6-ultrafastgrid/README.md

 # Applitools Tutorial - WebdriverIO 6

+Get started with Applitools Ultrafast Test Grid with this example of using the VisualGridRunner from the Applitools Webdriver SDK.

 ## Pre-Requisites
 1. Selenium Standalone Server (<https://www.seleniumhq.org/download/>)
 2. Chrome Webdriver is on your machine and is in the PATH